tony-landreth/vim_second_brain/README.md

 # ImageDataGeneratorAnswer
 #flash_card 20051588547352

-data augmentation to extend training examples etc. by shifting, zooming, and flipping image data serialized into numpy arrays
+Answer: ImageDataGeneratorAnswer is good for data augmentation to extend training examples etc. by shifting, zooming, and flipping image data serialized into numpy arrays.

 [[20051588547204_ImageDataGeneratorQuestion.md]]
 [[20051588547352_ImageDataGeneratorAnswer.md]]